-- Share all information with your lawyer, whether you feel it is positive or negative, preferably before the other side shares this information. - This includes reports of bad behavior and potentially embarrassing actions. - Follow your attorney's advice. - This may be your first time through the system; it may be your attorney's one thousandth time. - An attorney is also a counselor.
-Listen to what they say, evaluate it, and consider following that hard-earned advice. - If you wish to have representation of an attorney please call Kansas Legal Services at 1-800-723-6953 or visit their website at www.kansaslegalservices.com. - If you wish to represent yourself and file your divorce yourself, the appropriate papers are available on our website (www.kansaslegalservices.com)
+Share all information with your lawyer, whether you feel it is positive or negative, preferably before the other side shares this information.
+This includes reports of bad behavior and potentially embarrassing actions.
+Follow your attorney's advice.
+This may be your first time through the system; it may be your attorney's one thousandth time.
+An attorney is also a counselor.
+Listen to what they say, evaluate it, and consider following that hard-earned advice.

+If you wish to have representation of an attorney please call Kansas Legal Services at 1-800-723-6953 or visit their website at www.kansaslegalservices.com.

+If you v our we vish to represent yo bsite above. represent yourself and file your divorce yourself, the appropriate papers are available on pove.